-Gao Wenshi was a 16th century historian, essayist, and author who became infamous for his book Drifting Among Rivers and Lakes; a Record of Absolute Justice, a firsthand account of both The Hanzhou Incident and the swordswoman at the center of it, Jingwei.
+Gao Wenshi (1567 – 1621) was an essayist, historian, and author who became infamous for his book Drifting Among Rivers and Lakes, a firsthand account of both The Hanzhou Incident and the swordswoman at its center, Jingwei.

 Drifting portrays Jingwei as a ruthless yet heroic woman acting with open and uncompromising disdain for “civilized” law and its agents.
 This proved to be wildly popular with a public all too familiar with the systemic corruption and bureaucratic incompetence that had become synonymous with the Wanli court.
 The book struck such a chord that it was banned and declared a direct attack upon the Confucian principles that were the very foundation of Ming rule.